kevin-kaixu/grass_pytorch/README.md

 ## Usage
 **Dependancy**

 grass_pytorch depends on torchfold which is a pytorch tool developed by [Illia Polosukhin](https://github.com/ilblackdragon).
 It is used for dynamic batching the computations in a dynamic computation graph.
+The computations across all nodes of all trees are batched based on their module names and dispatched to GPU for parallelization.
 Download and install [pytorch-tools](https://github.com/nearai/pytorch-tools):
 ```
 git clone https://github.com/nearai/pytorch-tools.git
 python setup.py install